ChSarathReddy/ChSarathReddy/README.md

 <td width="60%">

-## 🚀 About Me
+## 🚀 More About Me

-- 📊 Passionate about converting raw data into meaningful business insights
+- 📊 Always curious about how big companies are built.
+How do they make decisions?
+What numbers do they look at?
-- 🧠 Strong in SQL, Excel, Power BI & Python
+- 🤝 I'm looking to collaborate on datasets to understand the medical condition of the businesses / company
-- 📈 Interested in Business Analytics & Decision Science
+- 📈 Interested in providing insights that reduce cost or increase the revenue / profit.
-- 🌱 Currently improving Advanced SQL & Real-world Case Studies
+- 🌱 Currently learning tools indepth
-- 🎯 Goal: Data Analyst → Business Analyst → Top Consulting
+-  ☢ Little off topic, i'm very big "Ben 10" fan 🙂

 </td>